Written By: Justina Perro

 Once you identify and fully understand the target audience you’re going after, it’s time to reach them.
 How do you do this?
 By going where they are.
-The first part of your strategy should include how you do this by utilizing organic channels.
+While paid advertising is undoubtedly an extremely important part of any app user acquisition strategy, you should start by tapping into organic channels.

 Don’t expect one tactic to work.
 If you want your app to succeed, you need to have several forces working together for you at the same time, so that you put yourself in the best position to be discovered.
 The first place to start is by considering the organic channels and tactics that will reach the right users.
 In this section, we tackle five tactics all brands should be using.

 If you haven’t launched your app yet, you should consider a soft launch.
 A soft launch or beta test, will grant you extremely valuable insights into initial app reception and performance without releasing it to the masses.
 That way, you have the ability to optimize accordingly to better prepare it for full release.
 A few soft-launch best practices to consider: